5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 ### 3.1 Creating the EFI System Partition (`EFI.vhdx`)
 1. Download the latest Release of [OSX-Hyper-V](https://github.com/Qonfused/OSX-Hyper-V/releases) and unzip it
 2. Run PowerShell as Administrator
-3. Change the Execution Policy in order to be able to execute scrips:
+3. Change the Execution Policy in order to be able to execute scripts:
 	```powershell
   	Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
   	```